JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/themes_customize.md

 A theme is customized by adding information to the theme description file that overrides the base (_Light_ or _Darcula_) theme.

-For plugin developers, [Exposing Theme Metadata](themes_metadata.md) discusses the format of customization keys and information about how to provide it to Theme authors.
+For plugin developers, [](themes_metadata.md) discusses the format of customization keys and information about how to provide it to Theme authors.

 > [Color Highlighter Plugin](https://plugins.jetbrains.com/plugin/13309-color-highlighter) adds additional color preview inside the editor.
 >